syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Month Navigation direction

 The `MonthView` of `SfScheduler` can be navigated in both horizontal and vertical directions.
-You can change the direction of navigation through the `NavigationDirection` property of `MonthViewSettings` in `SfScheduler`.
-By default, the navigation direction is `Horizontal`.
+You can change the direction of navigation through the `NavigationDirection` property of `MonthViewSettings` in `SfScheduler.` By default, the navigation direction is `Horizontal.`

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}